 Are you wondering when is the best time to visit Colombia?

-With its proximity to the equator and stable temperatures makes it an enticing year-round travel destination.
+Its proximity to the equator and stable temperatures makes it an enticing year-round travel destination.

 With unique landscapes ranging from tropical rainforests to the Andes mountains and numerous festivals throughout the year, choosing the best time to go can often be challenging.

 If you are planning a trip to Colombia or already have something booked, this guide will give you a better idea of what to expect when you get here.

 Today, Colombia is known for much more than having some of the best coffee in the world amongst other exotic fruits.

 Let’s start off by looking at Colombia’s capital city, Bogota!

 Which is a city notorious for its rain and cool climate when comparing to other parts of the county.